-• Level 1 inspections are undertaken internally by suitably qualified Council Officers when a large number of trees have to be inspected, and are usually done from a car, via walking or through a passive inspection.
+➤ Level 1 inspections are undertaken internally by suitably qualified Council Officers when a large number of trees have to be inspected, and are usually done from a car, via walking or through a passive inspection.
 Information is not recorded about each tree, only tree(s) which require remedial works or further inspections will be recorded.
+If a fault is noticed, Council's nominated representative is notified to either undertake remedial works or where required, arrange for a level 2 inspection to be completed.

-Level 1 assessments are undertaken in the first instance, in both rural and urban areas.
-The basis for the level 1 inspection is to identify any:
+Level 1 assessments are undertaken in the first instance in both rural and urban areas.